NeoGeographyToolkit/StereoPipeline/docs/tools/orbit_plot.rst

 --subtract-line-fit
     If set, subtract the best line fit from the curves being plotted.
-If more than one dataset is being plotted, the same line fit will be subtracted from all of them.
-This is useful to see the residuals after fitting a line to the data.
+If more than one dataset is present, the same line fit (for the first one) will be subtracted from all of them.
+This is useful for inspecting subtle changes.

+--use-rmse
+  Compute and display the root mean square error (RMSE) rather than the standard deviation.
+This is useful when a systematic shift is present.
+See also ``--subtract-line-fit``.

 --trim-ratio <float (default: 0.0)>
     Trim ratio.
 Given a value between 0 and 1 (inclusive), remove this fraction of camera poses from each sequence, with half of this amount for poses at